Intel oneAPI

 Intel Website - Download or Email License File Buttons.png (36 KB)

-Your License serial number and the custom license file that is obtained from the Intel website MIGHT NOT be supported with older versions of Intel (to be determined - what is the cutoff version).
+Your License serial number and the custom license file that is obtained from the Intel website MIGHT NOT be supported with older versions of Intel.

 The solution is to submit a support ticket to the Intel Support Desk, to request a supported license file: